netropy/fpintro/ch3_2_more_function_exercises.md

 #### Assertions.

 An [_assertion_](<https://en.wikipedia.org/wiki/Assertion_(software_development)) is an operator that takes a boolean operand.
-If that values is `true` --  not much happens.
+If that value is `true`, not much happens.
 In case of `false`, however, an "error" is raised [AssertionError](https://docs.oracle.com/javase/8/docs/api/java/lang/AssertionError.html), which interrupts the ongoing evaluation:

 ```scala
     scala> assert(1 == 1)